justbycris/Work-Portfolio/README.md

 WEBSITE IN PROCESS...

-This is gong to be my portfolio for both of the type of jobs I will be applying soon: Graphic Design and Front-end Development.
+This is gong to be my portfolio for applying to Front-End Developer jobs.

-08/28/2020
-Still working on HTML & CSS content.